Azure-Samples/azure-intelligent-edge-patterns/Research/kubeflow-on-azure-stack-lab/Readme.md

     Metrics-server is running at https://...
     To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.

+## Module 3.3.
+Check that you can see the nodes:

     azureuser@k8s-master-27515788-0:~$ kubectl get nodes
     NAME                       STATUS   ROLES    AGE   VERSION
     k8s-linuxpool-27515788-0   Ready    agent    22m   v1.15.5